 This pose is great for stretching the muscles and connective tissue on the outer side of the hip and buttocks.
 Additionally, it stimulates the gallbladder and liver meridians.
 As a runner, this posture is one of my favourites as part of my post-run yoga sequence!

 Restorative Yin – Full Forward Bend

 This posture stretches out the backs of the legs, the spine and stimulates the bladder meridian.
 It also helps to relax the mind and focus our attention inwards.
 Stretch the legs straight out in front of you.
 Sitting on some padding to elevate the sit bones if you have low back problems or very tight hamstrings.
 Folding from the hips, bend forwards, allowing the spine to curve.
 Use a bolster to rest the torso on for extra support.
 If you have sciatica or back pain, bend the legs and place the feet flat on the floor.
 You can use a bolster under the knees for extra support, helping you bend forward from the hips without pulling the low back.
 Hold this pose for three to five minutes then slowly lift up.

 Restorative Yin yoga poses are a great compliment to a Yang practice like vinyasa.
 Furthermore, it is especially good for those who struggle to be still and relax.
-As with any yoga practice make sure you are honour your body’s needs.
+As with any yoga practice make sure you are honouring your body’s needs.
 Check with a doctor or healthcare practitioner if you are unsure if this is a suitable practice for you.
 If you are pregnant work with a yin yoga teacher so you can receive the appropriate modifications necessary for you at this special time.

 Thank you, Rosalind, for sharing your yin knowledge with us!